Parental leave is an entitlement to a period of leave if you or your partner are having or adopting a child. Parental leave includes:

 ANMF’s Primary Carer Leave membership provides you with a reduced rate membership for the duration of your parental leave.

-Notify us of your planned parental leave dates and we will commence your PCL membership when you begin leave.
+Notify us of your planned parental leave dates and we will commence your primary care leave membership when you begin leave.

 Provided you were a fully financial member at the time you took parental leave, ANMF remains available to assist you with any work-related issues which arise during your leave.
 This includes disputes over workplace change or return to work arrangements, requests to extend or vary your leave arrangements, or any issues that arise from ‘keeping in touch days’.
 It also ensures you are covered for professional indemnity insurance during keeping in touch days and you are entitled to annual CPD Portal credit.